Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise

-Instead, we take a numerical approach to simulate the state evolutions, as discuused in Section ~\ref{Section 2}.
+Instead, we take a numerical approach to simulate the state evolutions, as discussed in Section ~\ref{Section 3}.
 The signals for the CD-SCAIN, as a function of $\phi$, for both even and odd values of $N$, are shown in Fig.~\ref{fig:3}, where for reference, the signal corresponding to one full fringe of the CRAIN is also shown in Fig.~\ref{fig:3}~(a).
 The plots in Fig.~\ref{fig:3}~(b) and~(c) clearly show the $N$-fold narrowed fringes for the even case while only a central fringe is observable for the odd case.
 We also find that changing the sign of $\xi$ simply inverts the fringes, which implies that the $N$-fold reduction of the fringe width happens for the even case no matter whether we choose to redo ($\xi=1$) or undo ($\xi=-1$) the first auxiliary rotation.
-Of course, the nature of the signals for odd and even values of $N$ can be reversed by switching the choice of ARA from $\vu{x}$ to $\vu{y}$.
+Of course, the nature of the signals for odd and even values of $N$ can be reversed by switching the choice of the auxiliary rotation axis (ARA) from $\vu{x}$ to $\vu{y}$.